 They must provide evidence of their dependency on you.

-As the Filipino applicant, you must lodge the appropriate application forms, together with all necessary supporting documentation and application charges (VAC), in person or by post, with the nearest Australian mission in the Philippines.
+As the Filipino applicant, you must lodge the appropriate application forms, together with all necessary supporting documentation and application charges (VAC), to your nearest DIBP or VIA Centre

 If you are lodging a paper-based visa application in certain countries you will need to provide biometrics.